All the gravel, like 12 yards, was carried up by the students! 7/10 ths. mi. uphill! |

 Besides coffee, there are fruit juices.
 We always thought that living in the tropics you would have fresh fruit all the time, but really they have seasons here just like everywhere else.
 It’s easy to tell what fruit is in season because the kids will show up at our door trying to sell whatever is ripe.
 Many of the fruits we have had here are not for eating, but for juice.
 When we first arrived, it was ‘grenadia’ (passion fruit).

-They're really not ready until they turn yellow
+They're really not ready until they turn yellow and get all wrinkly! |

 This small seedy fruit makes a wonderful juice and, so far it is our favorite.
 After cutting it open, you scoop out the pulp and seeds and “pase” (strain, strainer) out the seeds.
 The juice is extremely intense and just a few fruits, along with sugar and water, makes a lot delicious juice.

-Perhaps the weirdest fruit we’ve seen yet is the “kowsol” which is in season right now.
+Perhaps the weirdest fruit we’ve seen yet is the “kowsol”

 Really, I think you are extracting the flavor more than the juice because you pile (pronounced peela with a long a), add water, pile, add water and pile some more.
 We’re not sure how long, maybe just until your arms get tired.
 The fruit is really hard to describe as it is not similar to anything you would be familiar with.
 The flesh kinda resembles an overripe cantaloupe that is kinda stringy but tougher than a cantaloupe.
 The flesh also is full brown seeds that are about the size of a large bean.
 The juice is fairly sweet and has a flavor and aroma similar to a pear, but we like it better mixed with a little citrus.
 The Haitians like to mix milk with theirs too, it makes an interesting flavor.